 Sermon Manager is a full-featured sermon planning and archiving tool.
 Plan future sermons and series and view them in a list or visual calendar.
-Click any sermon to open it in the Sermon Builder and prepare your sermon to preach.
-And then view your full sermon archive in the manager to see any previous sermons you’ve given.
+Click any sermon to open it in Sermon Builder and prepare your sermon on desktop or iPad.
+Then view your full sermon archive in the manager to see any previous sermons you’ve given.

-To open Sermon Manager, open the Tools menu and click on Sermon Manager.
+To open Sermon Manager, open the Tools menu and click Sermon Manager.

-Pro Tip: To make it easier to find in the future, right-click Sermon Manager and choose Pin to the top to pin it at the top of the tools menu.
+Pro Tip: To make it easier to find in the future, right-click the sermon manager and choose Pin to the top to pin it at the top of the tools menu.

 Skip ahead to:

-Any sermons you’ve created show in Sermon Manager by default.
+Any sermons you’ve created with Sermon Builder show in Sermon Manager by default.
 To add a new sermon, adjust the parameters in the top bar and click Add.
-By default Sermon Manager adds one blank sermon.
+By default, Sermon Manager adds one blank sermon.

 To add multiple sermons at the same time:

-1. Choose the amount of sermons to add.
+- Choose the number of sermons to add.

 Click the current number and choose as many as 100 new sermons to create.

 Create blank sermons or choose a sermon template or a lectionary and season.
+You will be able to select any lectionaries currently in your Logos library.
 Learn how to create a sermon template below.
+You will

 If you choose a day of the week your new sermons will be added on that day for the following weeks (e.g. Weekly on Sunday).